-We all swear by this decor rule: Add a colorful rug to a dull room, and your problem solved!
-While a rug is a go-to decor essential for any room, a wrong sized rug can ruin your room, making the space appear somewhat off.
+We all swear by this decor rule: Add a colorful rug to a dull room, and your problem is solved!
+While a rug is a go-to decor essential for any room, a wrong-sized rug can ruin your room, making the space appear somewhat off.

 2. The furniture placement is off